-Another things that set Millennials apart as consumers, according to CMS Wire, is the fact that they not only have high expectations, which MarketingCharts has already alluded to, but that they actually demand to be marketed to on their own terms – AND they’re willing to sacrifice their privacy in order to get it.
+Another thing that set Millennials apart as consumers, according to CMS Wire, is the fact that they not only have high expectations, which MarketingCharts has already alluded to but that they actually demand to be marketed to on their own terms – AND they’re willing to sacrifice their privacy in order to get it.

 They’ve lived most of their lives on Facebook and Twitter sharing everything from the mundane to things that are deeply personal with anyone who is willing to read.
 This is news you can use in your digital marketing.